Lemon-CS/Lemon-CS/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science and Mathematics at University of AHU.
-- 💼 &nbsp; Working as a Business Development Associate at CmbChina.
+- 💼 &nbsp; Working as a Developmental Engineer at CmbChina.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.